 - The experiences they have had in life

 Someone dying in their 20s is likely to feel very different to someone who is 80.
 If the person dying is leaving behind young children, they will have different worries from someone whose children are grown up and able to take care of themselves.

 Before the final stages of death the dying person may talk about wanting to complete any unfinished business.
 This may mean

-- Sorting out any problems with personal relationships
+- Sorting out any problems with personal relationships, or deciding not to

 - Visiting certain places